rubytown/34C3/README.md

 1. If you don't have a user yet create yourself one
 1. Create a profile in the wiki by going to your user page https://events.ccc.de/congress/2017/wiki/index.php/User:YOUR_USERNAME
-1. Edit the page and add the folling information to it
+1. Edit the page and add the following information to it

 ```
 {{User